 Here's how you can Share the Park

-Know where on-leash areas in Centennial Park are, for example inside Grand Drive is all on-leash areas.
-Refer to the Parklands dog brochure or download our app for more information.
+- Know where on-leash areas are, for example inside Grand Drive in Centennial Park.
+Refer to the Parklands dog brochure or download our iPhone app for more information.

 Sharing the Park also means leaving no trace.
 Whether you’re on the go, at a picnic site or at one of our food outlets please pick up your rubbish and dispose of it thoughtfully.
 By being considerate of other visitors and the Parklands wildlife, we preserve the beauty of our green space.